Friday Night Pep-Talk: Dealing With Drinking Cravings

 Continued from: How to Handle Alcohol Cravings when You Quit Drinking

 A component of alcohol cravings that is often overlooked are the psychological and physiological associations that occur with habitual drinking.
 If you enjoy drinking at a certain time of the day or with a certain activity such as watching television or reading, then when that time of day rolls around or the thought of watching your favorite show or reading crosses your mind, you will likely experience a craving for alcohol.
-Alcohol cravings do necessarily mean you are an alcoholic.
+Alcohol cravings do necessarily mean that you have a problem.
 But, they do at least indicate you have built a habit into your daily routine that your body is responding to.
 If you’ve made the 5:00 happy hour a part of your daily routine, then your body will respond at 5:00 for that daily dose of alcohol by craving it.
 Change your routine or drink a relaxing tea or another beverage with your book or when you watch television.
 In doing so, you will retrain your body to respond to the new habit and the new beverage.

 Exercise Can Help with Alcohol Cravings